 2. 5000 or more feet of film

 3. 2000 or more slides, negatives or photos.

 Please contact us with your requirements. email@example.com

-Your order will go into a queue on arrival regardless of the size of your order.
+On arrival your order will be placed into a queue regardless of your order's size.
 The length of time in queue can vary greatly depending upon the size of the orders in front of yours.
 We quite often receive orders in excess of 100 tapes, 10,000 feet of film or 5000 photos.
 Please be patient as these orders do take time and can extend the wait time.

 We will notify you by email if for any reason the wait time has been extended.